michael-nix/Electrodynamics-Research/README.md

 - A fully explicit finite difference method using second order equations,
 - A semi-implicit finite difference method using first order equations via an auxiliary differential equation.

+The nice thing about these methods is that the exact same files should work exactly the same in 3D (albeit quite slow and memory intensive).
+Since my larger research requires absolute stability, hopefully a fully implicit method will appear soon.

 ## Quantum Eigenvectors

 ## Wave Equation